 The Display & Video 360 API is the programmatic interface for the Display & Video 360 platform.
-It allows developers to easily and efficiently automate complex Display & Video 360 workflows, such as creating insertion orders and setting targeting options for individual line items.
+You can use the Display & Video 360 API to automate complex Display & Video 360 workflows.
+Here are some examples of tasks you can do with the Display & Video 360 API:

 This guide describes how to get started with the Display & Video 360 API.

-Before using the Display & Video 360 API, there are a few prerequisite steps you'll need to satisfy:
+Before using the Display & Video 360 API, you must do the following:

 You must have access to Display & Video 360.
 You need access to the Display & Video 360 product in order to work with the API.
 If your organization already has a Display & Video 360 contract, ensure a user profile with appropriate permissions has been created for your Google Account(s).
 If not, contact our sales team for more information.